tylerlong/slim_text/README.md

 176. compress html files before deployment
 177. bug: Emacs ctrl + n conflicts with chrome create a new windows
     1. if I am an Emacs user, I feel quite annoying
-182. remove file/folder
+182. remove/rename file/folder
-183. rename file/folder
-184. minor bug: right after installation, the path for windows is backslash instead of slash
-    1. problem resolved if you click any path
-186. Minor bug: save a new file, the file on left panel does not appear as white color
+    1. show remove/rename icons on the left panel whenever mouse over
 187. can not be installed on win8!
     1. this application is not supported on this computer.
 Installation has been disabled
     2. it is said that run chrome in win7 compatible mode can resolve this issue